mebobby2/rumbrella/README.md

 ## Notes

 ### Git pull
-To pull latest changes from submodules, use:
+Whenever you make new changes to a submodule, you have to pull the latest changes from the submodule here.
+Use the command
 ```
 git submodule update --recursive --remote
 ```
+And then push the new changes as a commit.